 A covered accident occurs after the coverage effective date and is not otherwise excluded by the policy.
 Commonly excluded accidents are those self-inflicted, which occur while intoxicated or while committing a crime, while engaged in military combat, or during a professional sporting activity.

 Workers’ compensation commonly covers on-the-job accidents.
 You may have the option to include coverage for on the job accidents at 50% of the monthly benefit.

 Covered sicknesses include a disease, infection, or illness not caused by an accident, which occurs after the coverage effective date, while the policy is in force.
 Complications of pregnancy and recovery from normal childbirth are the most common claims reasons.

 Short-term disability for pregnancy bed rest is very common claims reason.
 Pregnancy complications requiring bed rest is a qualifying medical condition when a doctor certifies the medical reason behind the bed rest, and the coverage begins prior to conception.

 Recovery from normal childbirth is also a qualifying medical condition for policies purchased as an employee benefit program.
 Employees pay the premium themselves so it is affordable for employers to offer to employees.
 The policies make a six-week benefit payment for vaginal delivery, and an eight-week payment for C-section birth.

 Michigan Related Laws

-Michigan does not have state laws mandating short-term disability benefits.
-There is no state short-term disability program in Michigan.
+Michigan does not have state laws mandating short-term disability.
+There is no state program in Michigan.
 Employers who offer the programs do so voluntarily.
 Employees with coverage also volunteered to participate.

 Alternative Income Replacement

-Michigan State Disability Assistance (SDA) provides cash assistance to disabled adults to help them pay for living expenses.
+Michigan State Disability Assistance (SDA) provides cash assistance to adults to help them pay for living expenses while they are physically unable to work.
 To qualify you must: